Bachelor Of Community Mental Health, Alcohol And Other Drugs

 On successful completion of this subject students will be able to:

 a.
-Critically analyse the history of mental health care and its impact on perceptions of mental health.
+Discuss the history of mental health care and relate this to associated social change.

-b.
-Critically evaluate the impact of deinstitutionalization, mainstreaming and community-based care in relation to contemporary mental health and AOD services.
+c.
+Summarise the impact of deinstitutionalization, mainstreaming and community based care in relation to contemporary mental health and AOD services.

-e.
-Critically evaluate how human rights have impacted current models of mental health and AOD treatment, care, and support.Mental Health Practice AHEBCHT102
+g.
+Explain how human rights have impacted on current models of mental health and AOD treatment, care and support.Mental Health Practice AHEBCHT102

 Semester two